gallenc/solent2Public/workup/experimental/session5/simple-springmvc/README.md

 public class SpringBootJspApplication extends SpringBootServletInitializer {
 ```

-## Examine and exend the MVCController.java
+## Examine and extend the MVCController.java
 The class where all of the MVC work is done is [MVCController.java](../simple-springmvc/webExercise1-springmvc/src/main/java/org/solent/oodd/webexercise1/spring/web/MVCController.java )
 For now, just look at the top of the class
 ```